soba202/human-clock/docs/03-Development.md

 1. What are the input parameters of `generate` method?
 2. What is the output of the `generate` method?

+#### Input

+- Time: date, time of day, weather
+    - Based on the weather, atmospeheric sounds are added
+    - Based on the date (work, holiday) energy level is slightly modified
+    - Based on the time of the day, build-up time is longer or shorter
+- Energy Level: depressed (sad), chill (normal), pumped up (extatic)

+#### Non-user Input

+- Key: C-C + chords
+- BPM, 69 < x < 169
+- Build up time, 1 < t < 7 -> wakeup point
+- Structure:
+	- Hype-levels, pre-wakeup point, post-wakeup point, getafuckup point
+	- A, B, C; where each segment has a duration of t (buildup time)
+		- A: build up
+		- B: wake up
+		- C: really wake up

+- Order of instrument generation:
+	1. Kick
+	2. Synth
+	3. Sub
+	4. Ride
+	5. Hihat
+	6. Snare
+	7. Tom Low
+	8. Tom High
+	9. Guitar
+	10. Atmospheric sounds

+#### How to generate instruments?

+1. When this instrument should start?

+Output of this function is a random number, which represents beat when the instrument starts.
+The number must not be bigger than wakeup point.
+Each instrument has predefined interval which defines prefered starting time.

+2. What is the line of the instrument until the end of the song?

+- Base: randomly select one prototype for the instrument, where each prototype has length of 8 beats (this is Unit)
+- Based on the "Base" the goal is to have 4 different Units
+	1. First unit is used in A part of the song structure
+	2. Second unit is used in B part of the song structure
+	3. Third unit is used in C part of the song structure
+	4. Fourth unit is used at the end of the C part (noise)
+- Each unit is expanded version of the previous one

+3. Add velocity parameter to the each beat.

+- Each beat should have velocity of 75 at the beginning of B.
+- Each beat should have velocity of 90 at the beginning of C.
+- Each beat should have velocity of 100 near the end of C.

 ## Service: Orchestra